shakfu/py2max/README.md

 It was created to automate the creation of help (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.

-For the use of python3 in a live Max patcher, see the [py-js](https://github.com/shakfu/py-js) project.
+For the use of python3 in a live Max patcher, check out a bunch of python3 externals at the [py-js](https://github.com/shakfu/py-js) project.

 ## Features